edgedb/edgedb/docs/intro/quickstart.rst

   │   ├── default.esdl
   │   ├── migrations

-EdgeDB schemas are defined with a dedicated schema definition language called (predictably) Gel SDL (or just **SDL** for short).
+|Gel| schemas are defined with a dedicated schema definition language called
+(predictably) Gel SDL (or just **SDL** for short).
 It's an elegant, declarative way to define your data model.